 Quitting smoking or tobacco products can reduce the risk of nicotine stains.
 It can also prevent tooth decay and gum disease, both of which can damage the enamel and cause oral health issues.

 Oil pulling is the term for washing the mouth with oil to remove dirt, bacteria, and debris.
 It is not a substitute for regular brushing or flossing, but some research suggests that washing the mouth with certain oils may help to whiten the teeth.

-The American Dental Association (ADA) consider oil pulling to be unconventional dentistry, stating, “there are no reliable scientific studies to show that oil pulling reduces cavities, whitens teeth, or improves oral health and well-being.”
+The American Dental Association (ADA) considers oil pulling to be unconventional dentistry, stating, “there are no reliable scientific studies to show that oil pulling reduces cavities, whitens teeth, or improves oral health and well-being.”

 Oils suitable for oil pulling include: